ouola/Phantom_backend/response.md

 - Database = MySQL
 - pip install -r requirements.txt
 - Duplicate [example.env](example.env) file and rename to `.env`, and modify it to your Database setting.
+- use `python manage.py makemigrations` and `python manage.py migrate` if first time to use this project.
 ## A. Required Information
 ### A.1.
 Requirement Completion Rate
 - [x] List all pharmacies open at a specific time and on a day of the week if requested.